-An education outreach initiative that offers students in the tri-state area the unique opportunity to attend award-winning performances and films selected for their artistic excellence and connection to French and Francophone cultures.
+An education outreach initiative that offers school students the unique opportunity to attend award-winning performances and films selected for their artistic excellence and connection to French and Francophone cultures.

 Open to All Students: French as well as non-French speakers from K to 12th grade.

-Free for Public Schools: Tickets are always free for public and charter schools and affordable for others ($5 per student for films, $8 per student for performances, free for chaperones).
+Free for Public & Charter Schools: Tickets are always free for public and charter schools and affordable for others. .

 Post-Show Discussions: After each event, students participate in an interactive Q&A session with the artists, which helps them build a stronger comprehension of the arts.